Bira/octopus-carnival/_drafts/wir-mm2-4e-giants.md

 allow them to absorb the magic of others and teleport at will.
 They live near sources of arcane power, and jealously hoard knowledge and artifacts.
-Eldritch giant social hierarchy is based on how much power individuals managed to accumulate - Eldritch Titans tend to be on top of that.
+Eldritch giant social hierarchy is based on how much power individuals managed to accumulate - Eldritch Titans tend to be at the top.
 An individual eldritch giant or titan might have more abilities than what is depicted in the "typical" stat blocks of this entry, and they'll certainly have access to lots and lots of magic rituals.

 Most interactions between mortals and eldritch giants as written here are likely